Polyvinyl Chloride

 Polyvinyl Chloride for Thermoforming and Injection Molding

 At Advanced Plastiform, Inc., we work with companies across the Southeast and Mid-Atlantic states, designing and manufacturing custom plastics for all types of use - from car bumpers and trunk liners to medical trays and packaging.
-In order to provide the best outcome for each individual product, we have a wide variety of thermoplastic materials available to use, but one of the most common plastics we use is polyvinyl chloride, more commonly known as PVC.
-In fact, PVC is one of the most commonly used plastics in the world.
+In order to provide the best outcome for each individual product, we have a wide variety of thermoplastic materials available to use, but one common plastic we use is polyvinyl chloride, more commonly known as PVC.
+In fact, PVC based materials are some of the most commonly used plastics in the world.

 What Is Polyvinyl Chloride?